 Pentcheva’s work is focused on the appreciation of medieval art and architecture, and to truly understand the mystical transcendence worshippers must have felt when attending a service in the great cathedral, she made it her mission to recreate the sound of a 13th-century liturgy there.

 Jonathan Abel is a consulting professor at the Center for Computer Research in Music and Acoustics at Stanford.
 Abel’s specialties lie in audio mapping and acoustics, and it was a specific process he perfected, called “convolution,” which made the recreation of this historic sound possible.

 It was this that allowed the professors to finally understand the workings behind the stellar acoustics of the famous Cathedral and recreate these sonic masterpieces to share with the world.

 After Pentcheva received special permission from the authorities to record after hours, she set up a number of microphones around Hagia Sophia and proceeded to pop the balloon her team had brought with them.

 The recording you can hear by accessing the link in this article was made by “Cappella Romana,” a choir from Portland, Oregon.
-The first clip you hear is the choir singing in a studio without the Hagia Sophia digital filter, and the second with the filter applied.
+The first clip you hear is the choir singing in a studio without the Hagia Sophia digital filter while the second is with the filter applied.